gabrielfeo/develocity-api-kotlin/README.md

 ## Setup

-Set up environment variables and use the library from anywhere in your machine:
+Set up environment variables and use the library from any notebook, script or project:

 - [`GRADLE_ENTERPRISE_API_URL`][16]: the URL of your Gradle Enterprise instance
 - [`GRADLE_ENTERPRISE_API_TOKEN`][17]: an [access key][31] for the Gradle Enterprise instance
 - [`GRADLE_ENTERPRISE_API_CACHE_ENABLED`][12] (optional, off by default): enables caching for some requests (see [caveats][13])

-That's it!
-You can now use the library without any code configuration from notebooks, scripts or projects.

 ### Setup snippets